 The Casa da Musica, the Historical Centre and the Ribeira Square, the Lello Bookshop, the Café Majestic, the Port Wine Cellars and the Monastery of Nossa Senhora do Pilar, the Guindais Funicular, Miguel Bombarda Street, Galeria de Paris Street, Cândido dos Reis Street, Serralves House, and Museum of Modern Art, the São Bento Train station , the Cathedral, the Clérigos Tower.
 And, of course, the contagious joy of the popular festivities, the excellent gastronomy and the wine.

 The Porto Wine Institute (IVDP) runs a wine shop that offers one of the best selections of Port and Douro wines in the city, at very reasonable prices.
-Wine tasting is also available (27 Rua Ferreira Borges).
+Wine tasting is also available as well as a exhibit on the history of Port (27 Rua Ferreira Borges).

-The Marés Vivas music festival will take place at Cabedelo beach, Gaia, on 18-20 July.
-Lenny Kravitz, John Legend, Jamie Cullum and the Script will be performing. maresvivas.pt
+The Marés Vivas music festival will take place at Cabedelo beach, Gaia, on 14-16 July.
+Elton John, Beth Orton, Tom Odell, Foy Vance, Jamie Cullum and The Script will be performing. maresvivas.pt

 Solar do Vinho Porto is the place to go for port tasting.
 Popular and lesser-known wines are available for sale, as well as glassware and literature.
 There's a beautiful view over the river, too.
 Head to 220 Rua Entre Quintas, tel 22 609 4749.